← Back to blog

 In September 2018, I sat down with Vlodko Kaufman, the Lviv-based curator behind the Week of Contemporary Art, to talk about what curators actually do.
 I expected the usual answers about selecting artists and hanging work.
 Instead he said something that stuck with me: "I am a practicing author and for me there is no question of dominance.
 I am as much part of the project as everyone else."

-That sentence reframed how I think about curatorial text.
-The statement is not a press release.
-It is not an artist statement.
-It is not a summary of wall labels.
-It is a piece of writing that carries its own weight in the exhibition, because without it, viewers see objects in a room.
-With it, they see an argument.
+That sentence reframed how I think about curatorial text, because the statement is not a press release, it is not an artist statement, and it is not a summary of the wall labels.
+It is a piece of writing that carries its own weight in the exhibition, and the difference it makes is simple: without it, viewers see objects in a room, while with it, they see an argument.

 What a Curatorial Statement Does

-A curatorial statement explains why an exhibition exists.
-Not the logistics, not the dates and venue, not the list of participating artists.
-The why.
-What idea holds the works together?
-What question does the show ask?
-What should a viewer understand before they walk in?
+A curatorial statement explains why an exhibition exists, and that means the idea behind it rather than the logistics, the dates and venue, or the list of participating artists.
+The questions it has to answer are the ones a viewer carries into the room: what idea holds the works together, what question does the show ask, and what should someone understand before they walk in?

-This makes it different from every other text a gallery produces.
-A press release sells the event.
-A catalog essay contextualizes it historically.
-Wall labels guide visitors through individual works.
-The curatorial statement sits above all of these.
-It is the thesis that gives everything else direction.
+This makes it different from every other text a gallery produces, because each of those texts has a narrower job.
+A press release sells the event, a catalog essay contextualizes it historically, and wall labels guide visitors through individual works, while a press kit packages it all for journalists and a curatorial note introduces the show in a few sentences.
+The curatorial statement sits above all of these, because it is the thesis that gives everything else direction.

 Galleries and institutions need it for fair applications, grant proposals, and their own programming records.
 But its real audience is the viewer standing in the gallery, trying to understand what they are looking at and why these particular works share the same space.